 - Rigid lessons with very specific writing topics and little room for flexibility.

-- Comprehensive curricula that attempt to fully teach both writing and grammar.
+- Comprehensive programs that attempt to fully teach both writing and grammar.

-- Generic or all-purpose grading rubrics that require too much guesswork on your part.
+- Generic grading rubrics that require too much guesswork on your part.

 When you’re comparing writing programs, WriteShop is a good place to start.
-Whether you’re teaching elementary ages or teens, WriteShop products meet many of the above recommendations for a solid, parent-friendly writing program.
+Whether you’re teaching elementary children, middle grades, or teens, WriteShop products meet many of the above recommendations for a solid, parent-friendly writing program.